Vyacheslav Nikonov: Early life

 During the 2014 Winter Olympics, The Daily Show correspondent Jason Jones engaged Nikonov in a mock interview about Russia–United States relations.

+In April 2022, he declared the 2022 Russian invasion of Ukraine to be a holy war and the Russian forces to be the embodiment of good.

+Sanctions

-On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.
+On 24 March 2022, the United States Treasury sanctioned Nikonov in response to the 2022 Russian invasion of Ukraine.

+In April 2022, the UK government sanctioned Nikonov in relation to the Russo-Ukrainian War.